j3ssie/codeql-docker/README.md

 # Copy your code to container
 docker cp <your-source-cde> <docker-ID>:/opt/src

+# You use the helper scripts to run CodeQL
+python3 analyze.py -d /opt/src/db -s /opt/src/ -l javascript --override=True

+# Or using raw command from codeQL
-# create DB in this folder /opt/src/db
+## create DB in this folder /opt/src/db
-# This might take a while depend on your code
+## This might take a while depend on your code
 codeql database create --language=<language> /opt/src/db -s /opt/src

-# run analyze
+## run analyze
-# normally query-suites will will be: <language>-security-and-quality.qls
+## normally query-suites will will be: <language>-security-and-quality.qls
 codeql database analyze --format=sarif-latest --output=/opt/issues.sarif /opt/src/db <query-suites>

 # copy the result back to host machine